sinai-dev/UnityExplorer/README.md

 Thanks to:
 * [ManlyMarco](https://github.com/ManlyMarco) for their [Runtime Unity Editor](https://github.com/ManlyMarco/RuntimeUnityEditor), which I used for the REPL Console and the "Find instances" snippet, and the UI style.
 * [denikson](https://github.com/denikson) for [mcs-unity](https://github.com/denikson/mcs-unity).
-I commented out the `SkipVisibilityExt` constructor in `mcs.dll` since it was causing an exception with the Hook it attempted.
+I commented out the `SkipVisibilityExt` constructor since it was causing an exception with the Hook it attempted.